Honesdale, Pennsylvania: Media and publications

 The daily newspaper, The Wayne Independent, was established at Honesdale in 1878, and emphasizes local stories.
 As of October 2019, The Wayne Independent is now The Tri-County Independent, its publisher having forced its merger with four former newspapers it owned.

-The local radio stations are WDNH 95.3 FM and WPSN 104.3FM, 101.9FM and 1590am.
+The local radio stations are WDNH 95.3 FM and WPSN 104.3FM, 101.9FM, and 1590am.
 In addition to local news, events, and weather, WPSN broadcasts the Honesdale Hornets High School football games every Friday night during football season.

 The children's magazine Highlights for Children, a monthly magazine for children ages 6 to 12, was founded in Honesdale in 1946.
 The magazine features fiction stories, nonfiction articles, brainteasers, and puzzles, including Hidden Pictures puzzles.
 The publisher maintains its editorial headquarters on Church St. in Honesdale, while their business offices are in Columbus, Ohio.
 Highlights International's products are available in 40 countries and in 16 languages.

 Yoga International, based in Honesdale, publishes online content on yoga, meditation, and mindful living.
-In 2018 Yoga International was recognized as the 122nd fastest growing private companies in the United States on Inc.'s 500|5000 list.
+In 2018 Yoga International was recognized as the 122nd fastest growing private company in the United States on Inc.’s 500|5000 list.

 Education

+The school district is the Wayne Highlands School District.

 Honesdale High School is a public, four-year, regional high school serving grades 9-12 in Honesdale, as a part of the Wayne Highlands School District.
 The district includes four elementary schools, one middle school, and one high school.
 Stourbridge Primary Center and Lakeside Elementary School serves children from Honesdale, and Wayne Highlands Middle School serve grades 6-8 in Honesdale.
 In 2006, the district was recognized for excellence in teaching, and has a long tradition of requiring standards of its graduates well beyond state regulations.